cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ## The concept

-Regularly, Cloudwatt will publish, on his technical blog and his github, applicative stacks with their deployement guide.
+Regularly, Cloudwatt will publish on his technical blog and his github, applicative stacks with their associated deployement guide.
-The goal is to facilitate your while starting up projects.
+The goal is to facilitate your life while starting up projects.
 The procedure takes few minutes to prepare and 5 minutes to deploy.

 Once the stack is deployed, you become its master and you can immediately play with it.

-If you have questions, remarks, enhancement requests, do not hesitate to open an issue on the github or to submit a pull request.
+If you have any questions, remarks or enhancement requests, do not hesitate to open an issue on the github or to submit a pull request.

 ## Episode premier : Linux-Apache-MySQL-PHP5

 The deployement base is an Ubuntu trusty instance.
-The Apache and MySQL are deployed on a single instance.
+The Apache and MySQL servers are deployed on a single instance.

 ### The versions